top of page

 Counsellors and Social Workers: Understanding Their Differences and Why Their Roles Matter

 @SereneLee In the helping profession, both counsellors and social workers play crucial roles in supporting individuals, families, and communities.
 While their work often overlaps and they may collaborate closely, they are fundamentally distinct in their training, approach, and purpose .
 In recent years, there has been increasing discussion about merging their roles - especially in policy or manpower planning.
-But doing so could risk diluting the essence and effect
+But doing so could risk diluting the essence and effectiveness of

 Lee Serene